hardillb/node-red-alexa-home-skill-web/docs/getting-started.rst

 Link your Google Account
 ***************
-.. warning:: You currently have to request extension of the service to your Google account.
+.. warning:: If your locale is **not** English you currently have to request extension of the service to your Google account.
 Please contact `node-red@cb-net.co.uk <mailto:node-red@cb-net.co.uk>`_ for access.
 Once granted access you may need to browse to https://console.actions.google.com/u/0/project/node-red-208520/simulatorcreate?isDeepLink to accept Google Terms and Conditions to use the service.

 To link your Google account: